When Will ChatGPT-5 Be Released (Feb 2025 Info)

 ChatGPT-5 Release Date

-According to the latest available information, ChatGPT-5 is set to be released sometime in late 2024 or early 2025.
+According to the latest available information, ChatGPT-5 is set to be released "weeks/ months" from the date of OpenAI CEO Sam Altman's announcement on X, which was posted in February 2025.

 However, the existence of GPT-5 had already been all but confirmed months prior.